 Divorce Mediation Benefit #1: Mediation Puts Your Children First

 There’s no question divorce is hard on you.

 But it’s even harder on your kids.

 Imagine taking all the stress they undoubtedly feel about an uncertain future, the worries to where they’ll live, the feeling like this was somehow their fault.
-And put them in the middle of an attorney-driven divorce.
+And put them in the middle of a family law attorney-driven divorce.

 With each letter, phone call, demand and argument sent back and forth between your divorce lawyers, the process becomes more and more adversarial.